CSS easing (also timing function) can bring a huge effect on the feel of change. In this tutorial, you’ll learn about CSS easing in Saola Animate.

-In reality, when moving, things almost never move at an unchanging speed.
+In reality, things almost never move at an unchanging speed.
 For example, when a bus comes to a stop, it slows down before a full stop.
 And when setting off again, it speeds up to a full speed.
 CSS easing specifies the speed at which a transition progresses over time.
 In other words, CSS easing lets a transition effect change speed over its duration, bringing life to animations.

 1. Quad: Display a quadratic transition.

 3. Quart: Display a quartetic transition.

 4. Quint: Display a quintic transition.

 8. Elastic: Display an elastic transition that looks like a spring swinging back and forth until coming to rest.

 9. Back: Display a cubicular transition with backward motion, overshoot, and settle.